pjdon/cveureka/README.md

 2. Modify the `data_dir` variable in the `Files` section to match the location of the `data` folder which contains all of the input datasets needed to run the methods procedure.
 By default the folder is located inside the root repository directory.

    The individual dataset variables do not have to be modified and should sit inside the `data` folder.

-   Due to their size, the input datasets are not available in this repository.
-Contact the author for details on how to obtain them.

 ## Usage